temperatio/recipress/readme.txt

 3. Start adding recipes to your blog posts
 4. Click on 'ReciPress' in the left admin bar to set up options

+See our [Installation Guide](http://recipress.com/docs/using-recipress/installation-guide/) for more information.

 == Frequently Asked Questions ==

+See our [Documentation](http://recipress.com/docs) for more information.

 = Q: How quickly does the plugin work? =
 **A:** The plugin will automatically add some cuisines, courses, skill levels, and ingredients so that you can start adding recipes right away.